Department of History, Geography and GIS

 HIST 3310.
 Colonial America.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).
 [WI]

 This writing intensive course tracks the history of North America from first contact between American Indians, Europeans, and Africans to 1800.
 The course emphasizes research into the primary and secondary sources relevant to European-Indian relations; imperial and intertribal rivalries; the emergence of slavery and plantation societies; and the development of the Spanish, English, Dutch, and French mainland colonies.
 Each student will complete a rigorous original research project that examines this history.
-Prerequisites: HIST 1301 and 1302; 3340 as prerequisite or concurrent course, which is already an extant expectation.
+Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 3311.
 Creating a Nation.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).

-The United States from 1763 to 1815.
+This course provides a study of United States history from 1763 to 1815.
 The course concentrates on the causes and consequences of the American Revolution, the creation of the Constitution, the role of slavery, and the tumultuous political and social events of the young republic.
 Prerequisites: HIST 1301 and 1302; for History majors only, HIST 3340, which can be taken concurrently.

 HIST 3317.
 U.S. Military History.
 3 Credit Hours (Lecture: 3 Hours, Lab: 0 Hours).